sebnor31/CSharp-Tutorials/Readme.txt

+Changes made from the Online platform to illustrate pulling changes on the desktop client.

-Test for Tutorial - Nordine Sebkhi
+by Nordine Sebkhi